sgtc-stanford/kmerSV/README.md

 # kmerSV
 kmerSV: a visualization and annotation tool for structural variants (SVs).
 Users can input both a reference and a target sequence, which will generate a SV plot complete with genomic annotations.
 Additionally, kmerSV offers support for visualizing SVs against a pangenomic reference.
-Specifcally, users can utilize the pangenome tool such as odgi tool (https://github.com/pangenome/odgi) to extract all paths within a specified region of the pangenome graph.
+Specifcally, users can utilize the pangenome tool such as [odgi](https://github.com/pangenome/odgi) to extract all paths within a specified region of the pangenome graph.
 Once these samples are extracted and saved in a fasta file, they can be seamlessly integrated into the kmerSV for visualization.

 ## Installation
 Download and navigate into the repository: